 Atoms in solids

-The first lesson introduces the topic of atoms by taking you inside a diamond and a piece of graphite.
-You will see that both materials consist of the same carbon atoms, but have very different properties because their structures differ at the atomic level.
-You will also learn that atoms in solids do not stay still – they vibrate.
+The first lesson shows that all matter consists of atoms.
+It will take students inside graphite and a diamond.
+Students will see that both materials consist of the same carbon atoms, but have very different properties because their atomic level structure is different.
+Students will also learn that atoms in solids do not stay still – they vibrate.

 This lesson is a part of MEL Chemistry VR.
 Learn more →